Past Course

 • This course took place via Zoom on May 10 & 17

-• At the request of Dr. Cajete to protect these teachings, each recording will be available for one week:
+• At the request of Dr. Cajete, in order to protect these teachings, each recording was available for one week after each session:

-• Module 1 recording will be available until May 17th, 11:59pm Pacific Time
+• Module 1 recording was available until May 17th, 11:59pm Pacific Time

-• Module 2 recording will be available until May 24th, 11:59pm Pacific Time
+• Module 2 recording was available until May 24th, 11:59pm Pacific Time

 Dr. Gregory Cajete